nickster87/WhatSNiff/README.md

 A tiny PHP mitm proxy to retrieve your WhatsApp password during registration.

+2013-04-24: Windows users should use MissVenom instead for now: https://github.com/shirioko/MissVenom

 I've tested it only on Windows and Android, but it should work on other platforms as well.

 REQUIRES ROOT ON ANDROID DEVICE (you'll be editing the hosts file)